ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 ## Subnet deploy

-Once you have the nodes set up you are ready to deploy the actual subnet.
+Once you have the nodes set up you are ready to deploy the actual Subnet.
 Right now, the recommended tool to do that is [Subnet-CLI](https://github.com/ava-labs/subnet-cli).

 Instructions for using the Subnet-CLI can be found [here](../subnets/subnet-cli.md).
 We will highlight the main steps below.